 Saying "I do" outdoors?
-Then you'll definitely be getting down and dirty on your wedding day in more ways than one.
-No bride-to-be wants a muddy wedding gown.
-You can, however, avoid ruining your dress by putting these expert tips to use.
+Then you'll definitely be getting down and dirty on your wedding day—in more ways than one.
+No bride-to-be wants a muddy wedding dress.
+You can, however, avoid ruining your gown by putting a few expert tips to use.